Hydroxymethyl group

 The hydroxymethyl group is a substituent with the structural formula \sCH2\sOH.
 It consists of a methylene bridge (\sCH2\s unit) bonded to a hydroxyl group (\sOH).
-This makes the hydroxymethyl group an alcohol.
-It has the identical chemical formula with the methoxy group (\sO\sCH3) that differs only in the attachment site and orientation to the rest of the molecule.
-However, their chemical properties are different.
+This makes the hydroxymethyl group a primary alcohol.
+It is a constitutional isomer of the methoxy group (\sO\sCH3), differing only in the attachment site and orientation to the rest of the molecule.
+However, their chemical properties are different for an alcohol as opposed to an ether.

+All primary alcohols feature a hydroxymethyl group, but often the term is reserved for compounds where the point of attachment is not CH_{2} nor even CH.
+A major exception to this pattern is the description of several sugars as containing hydroxymethyl groups.